Safety and Security

-For libraries that do not yet have a robust set of policies and procedures, one good way to get started is to first read a short general treatment of the subject with hints for addressing low-hanging fruit.
-An excellent treatment on library safety can be found with this short read by Steven Bell, in the September 2012 issue of Library Issues. http://www.libraryissues.com/sub/PDF3301Sep2012.pdf.
-Warren Davis Graham’s Black Belt Librarian: Real World Safety & Security, published by ALA in 2012 is also a quick read, while Dr. Steven Albrecht’s 2015 book, Library Security: Better Communication, Safer Facilities, also published by ALA, is just a bit longer.
+For libraries that do not yet have a robust set of policies and procedures, one good way to get started is to first read short general treatments of the subject with hints for addressing low-hanging fruit.
+Dr. Steven Albrecht has written much about library safety and security, including this helpful presentation: https://www.railslibraries.info/system/files/Anyone/mtg/ 143330/Slides%20for%20Trends%20in%20Library%20Safety%20and%20Security.pdf, which gives a good overview about how to approach common, current challenges in a library setting.
+Albrecht also identifies top 10 security risks for academic and public libraries in this list: http://www.infotoday.com/cilmag/jun18/Albrecht--Top-10-Security-Risk-Factors-for-Public-and-Academic-Libraries.shtml.
+Warren Davis Graham’s Black Belt Librarian: Real World Safety & Security, published by ALA in 2012 is also a quick read, while Dr. Albrecht’s 2015 book, Library Security: Better Communication, Safer Facilities, also published by ALA, is just a bit longer.

 Public libraries are often out in front of academic libraries on this subject, and much can be learned by perusing public library sites for tips and guidelines.
-An example of a well-constructed site on safety/security in public libraries can be found at http://chesterfieldlibrary.org/about/safety-security-and-behavior-policies/ and this article is useful as well http://lj.libraryjournal.com/2016/05/managing-libraries/safety-first-library-security/
+An example of a well-constructed policy on safety/security in public libraries can be found at http://quincylibrary.org/wp-content/uploads/2017/12/Library-Safety-and-Security-Policy.pdf, and this article is useful as well https://www.libraryjournal.com/?detailStory=safety-first-library-security.

 Much has been written, spoken, and sadly witnessed with “active shooter” situations in public buildings in recent years.
 Tips and videos on preparation and response to active shooter situations can be found at: